loomio/loomio-docs/en/src/guides/board_processes/index.md

 When everyone has voted and the poll closes, state an outcome so everyone knows what has happened.

-If your meeting practice requires formal acceptance at the next meeting, schedule a short agenda item where you acknowledge and confirm polls and decisions made on Loomio, and record this in the meeting minutes.
+If your meeting practice requires formal acceptance at the next meeting, schedule an agenda item to acknowledge and confirm polls and decisions made on Loomio, and record this in the meeting minutes.

 For example; *"Does anyone wish to change their votes in Loomio?
 If no, then let's resolve to formally approve polls made in Loomio during the last period."*

 ### Approve reports
-Valuable time in meetings is often taken discussing and approving reports.
-For example financial reports and the report from the CEO.
+Most meeting agendas include time for reports to be presented, discussed and approved; for example reports from the CEO, Financial, Operations, Health & Safety, and project reports.

+Reports are very important to help everyone get on the same page, however they can absorb valuable time in a meeting that may be used more effectively.

+#### On Loomio

-With Loomio you can invite questions to the reports in your meeting thread and ask for approval of the reports ahead of the meeting.
+Attach or link reports to your meeting **thread** and invite questions about the reports in advance of the meeting.

 Members receive and read the reports at a time and place that works for them.
-So as members read and think about the reports, they can comment and ask questions in Loomio.
+As members read and think about the reports, they can comment, ask questions and see responses in Loomio.

+A question asked by one member is likely of interest to other members, so when someone replies to the question, their response  is visible to everyone in the Loomio group.

+As members become familiar with discussing reports in Loomio, save a little more time by taking it a step further - seek approval of reports ahead of the meeting.

 ![](poll_approve_report.png#width-90)

-If your meeting practice requires formal acceptance at the next meeting, schedule a short agenda item where you acknowledge and confirm polls and decisions made on Loomio, and record this in the meeting minutes.
+If your meeting practice requires formal acceptance at the next meeting, schedule an agenda item to acknowledge and confirm polls and decisions made on Loomio, and record this in the meeting minutes.

 For example; *"Does anyone wish to change their votes in Loomio?
 If no, then let's resolve to formally approve polls made in Loomio during the last period."*

 ## Facilitating discussions
-At times topics arise that require the attention of board or committee members between meetings, or there is not space for adequate discussion during a meeting.
+At times topics arise that require the attention of board or committee members mid-cycle, between meetings.

+And sometimes there is just not space during a meeting for discussion or to sufficiently deliberate on a decision.

+#### On Loomio

 Use a Loomio **thread** to facilitate a discussion.
 Give the thread a descriptive title that members will recognize and provide details in the thread context.
 Add a relevant category tag to help members find the thread in future.